 Search Refinement | Self-evaluation & iteration | Self-evaluation & iteration | Self-evaluation & iteration | Interactive page exploration |

 To evaluate the effectiveness and efficiency of the different agents, we use the WebMall benchmark.
-WebMall simulates a online shopping environment with four distinct webshops, each offering around 1000 products described by by heterogeneous product descriptions.
+WebMall simulates an online shopping environment with four distinct webshops, each offering around 1000 products described with heterogeneous product descriptions.
 The WebMall benchmark includes a diverse set of e-commerce tasks that test different agent capabilities ranging from focused retrieval to advanced reasoning about compatible and substitutional products.
 These tasks are organized into two main categories based on their complexity:

 Further examples of each task type are found on the WebMall benchmark page.
 The complete task set including the solution for each task is found in the WebMall repository.

-We evaluated each agent interface on the complete WebMall benchmark task set.
-The evaluation compares the performance of different agent architectures: RAG Agent, MCP Agent, and NLWeb Agent.
-For comparison, we also include results from the strongest-performing browser-based agent on the WebMall benchmark, AX+MEM, subsequently referred to as Browser Agent.
+We evaluated each agent on the complete WebMall task set.
+The evaluation compares the effectiveness of different agent architectures: RAG Agent, MCP Agent, and NLWeb Agent.
+For comparison, we also include results from the strongest HTML Agent configuration from the original WebMall benchmark, AX+MEM.

-Every agent interface is evaluated with both GPT-4.1 (gpt-4.1-2025-04-14) and Claude 4 Sonnet (claude-sonnet-4-20250514) to assess model-dependent performance variations.
+Every agent architecture is evaluated in combination with both GPT-4.1 (gpt-4.1-2025-04-14) and Claude 4 Sonnet (claude-sonnet-4-20250514) to assess variations in effectiveness across models.
 Note that our experiments do not utilize prompt caching.
 Detailed execution logs for all runs are available in our GitHub repository, organized by interface type and model.
-For quick understanding of agent behavior, shortened execution logs containing one successful task execution per agent interface and model are also available.
+For quick understanding of agent behavior, shortened execution logs containing one successful task execution per agent and model are also available.

-We assess performance using four metrics derived from comparing the agent's response against the ground truth solutions:
+We assess effectiveness using four metrics derived from comparing the agent's response against the ground truth solutions:

 The results are shown in the following tables, sorted by completion rate and categorized by task type.
 Best results per metric are highlighted in bold.

-Results grouped by task complexity: Basic tasks include straightforward operations like finding specific products and simple checkout processes, while Advanced tasks require complex reasoning such as interpreting vague requirements, finding substitutes, and multi-step workflows.
+Results grouped by task complexity: Basic tasks include straightforward operations like finding specific products and simple checkout processes, while Advanced tasks require complex reasoning such as interpreting vague requirements, finding substitutes, and compatible products.

-Cost and execution time analysis based on model pricing and actual performance from our experiments.
+Cost and execution time analysis based on model pricing and runtime results from our experiments.
 Token prices as of July 2025:

 The total cost of running all experiments across all interfaces and models was approximately $250.
 This cost excludes embedding generation (which is negligible at $0.02/MTok) and infrastructure costs.
 Execution times shown are averages per task.